shivam-aditya/NotificationAndroidPermissionLibrary/README.md

 - checkNotificationPermission() - Returns bool (true/false) depending on status of push notification permission for android OS.

 - requestAutostartPermissionForXiaomi() - Opens Autostart setting page in xiaomi phones.
 Can be used to prompt users to enable autostart for your app.
-Notifications and background tasks work better when autostart is enabled for your application.
+Background tasks work better when autostart is enabled for your application.

 ## License